pussaaon/ud-ultimate-react-course-2024/part2-sec10-react-ccr.md

 -   Make it loosely couled and highly reusable.
 -   Fix prop drilling issue.
 -   Great for layouts by clearly composition defined at the parent level.

+# Designing a Component

+1. Standalone.
+Not rely on any css or external files.

+## Props as an API

+-   Not too many or little props.
+(Complexity vs Flexibility)